Is Creatine Use Recommended for Runners?

 The most common form, creatine monohydrate has been studied the most extensively and is also the cheapest form on the market.

 In high-intensity running exercise, it can improve performance by up to 15%.
-As you do other exercises like resistance training, weight training, HIIT, it can also help you gain muscle and strength.
+As you do other exercises like resistance training, weight training, and HIIT, it can also help you gain muscle and strength.

 Also, it’s safe for long-term use.
 There has been no research to show any long-term issues in healthy individuals.
 So you are good to go.